iterative/dvc.org/content/docs/command-reference/import.md

 ## Options

-- `-o <path>`, `--out <path>` - specify a path to the desired location in the workspace to place the downloaded file or directory (instead of using the current working directory).
+- `-o <path>`, `--out <path>` - destination `path` inside the workspace to place the downloaded file or directory (instead of using the current working directory).
 Directories specified in the path must already exist, otherwise this command will fail.

 - `--file <filename>` - specify a path and/or file name for the `.dvc` file created by this command (e.g. `--file stages/stage.dvc`).
 This overrides the